 The main contributions of our work are as follows:

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=2em] \item \textbf{Hands-free APR loop with integrating input reduction.} We design a repair framework \tool that prompts an LLM to generate an input reducer to reduce the failure-inducing input and feeds the reduced input to the LLMs for patch generation. \item \textbf{Benchmark.} We release the first APR benchmark, \dataset, which contains 200 bugs across 20 different real-world programming tasks, and a Python mirror LFTBench-Py for cross-language validation. \item \textbf{Comprehensive evaluations.} Extensive experiments on \dataset demonstrate that \tool is able to generate reducers for each task, with 95.0\% of those reducers successfully compressing the corresponding failure-inducing input, achieving an average size reduction of 89.1\%.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=2em] \item \textbf{Hands-free APR loop with integrating input reduction.} We design a repair framework \tool that prompts an LLM to generate an input reducer to reduce the failure-inducing input and feeds the reduced input to the LLMs for patch generation. \item \textbf{Benchmark.} We release the first APR benchmark, \dataset, which contains 200 bugs across 20 different real-world programming tasks, and a Python mirror LFTBench-Py for cross-language validation. \item \textbf{Comprehensive evaluations.} On \dataset, \tool produces reducers for all bugs and successfully reduces inputs in 95.0\% of cases with an average size reduction of 89.1\%.
 Reduced tests raise \textit{pass@10} by up to 53.8\% across four LLMs.
 Comparisons to ddmin-only and pure LLM reducers show clear advantages in both success rate and cost.
 On LFTBench-Py, the reduced tests also outperform both the no-test and full-test prompts.
 On OSS-Fuzz, reduced inputs improve crash preservation and increase pass@10 from Origin Test's 16.7\% to 41.7\% under Docker-grounded validation.
-We further run ablations on prompt length and the presence of key test input/output lines.
-Results show that shortening the test input yields the largest gains, while appending only output diffs offers limited benefit. \item \textbf{Plug-in integration into existing APR systems.} We add \tool as a drop-in reducer to ChatRepair and CREF without changing their logic.
+We further run ablations on prompt length and evidence composition, finding that shortening the failing input yields the largest gains, while appending only output diffs offers limited benefit. \item \textbf{Plug-in integration into existing APR systems.} We add \tool as a drop-in reducer to ChatRepair and CREF without changing their logic.
 ChatRepair’s pass@10 rises by 21.3\% and CREF’s pass@10 increases by 2.6\% relative, showing that \tool is immediately useful as a portable component. \end{itemize}